- Chic looks

 There’s substance to the 2020 Kia Telluride’s style.

-The 2020 Kia Telluride is a crossover SUV that uses its blocky styling to stand out in a sea of homogenous three-row family haulers.
+The 2020 Kia Telluride is a crossover SUV that uses its blocky styling to stand out in a sea of homogeneous three-row family haulers.

 With the 2020 Telluride, Kia finally offers a vehicle with room for growing families.
-The Telluride sits above the Sorento and is the largest Kia ever sold in the U.S., and it’s available in LX, S, EX, and SX trim levels.
+The Telluride is the largest crossover sold by Kia, and it’s available in LX, S, EX, and SX trim levels.
+Base versions cost about $33,000, while fully loaded versions cost about $45,000.

 The Telluride shares its underpinnings and 291-horsepower 3.8-liter V-6 teamed to an 8-speed automatic transmission with the Hyundai Palisade.
 The two differ primarily in styling and feature availability.
 The Telluride’s 197-inch length means it’ll fill more garage space that competitors such as the Honda Pilot and Toyota Highlander, but it’s not as big as a Toyota Sequoia or Chevy Tahoe.
 An upright grille flanked by tall headlights that flaunt LED halo running lights in most trim levels gives it a mini-Suburban look that’s emphasized by a more squared-off look from the side than its rounded competitors.
 Base models wear 18-inch wheels while higher-trim versions ride on 20-inch wheels that fill the large wheel wells.